davidmirror-ops/flyte-the-hard-way/docs/on-premises/001-configure-local-k8s.md

     server: https://192.168.64.3:6443
   name: k3s-01
 ```
-- Scroll down to the `contexts` section and add a new context.
+- c.
+Scroll down to the `contexts` section and add a new context.
 Change the `user` and `context` names from `default` to something more descriptive:

 ```yaml
 - context: